JournalJuly 4, 20267 min read

 The comparison most people run is day-one cost.
 The comparison that actually decides how much you spend is the three-year cost:

-A template site that has to perform typically goes through the same arc: launch cheap → accumulate plugins → slow down → fight the theme for every change → get rebuilt.
+A poorly matched template site that's expected to perform can follow this path: launch cheap → accumulate plugins → slow down → become hard to change → get rebuilt.
 You don't pay for the rebuild on day one, but you pay for it — usually right when the business depends on the site the most.
+It isn't a rule: a well-chosen theme on a stable site can still be the cheapest option three years later.

-We won't pretend this math favors custom for everyone.
-If the site won't need to change and doesn't need to compete, the template's arc never gets expensive.
-The point is to run the three-year math honestly before choosing, not after the rebuild quote arrives.
+We won't pretend this maths favours custom for everyone.
+If the site won't need to change and doesn't need to compete, the cheaper route never gets expensive.
+The point is to run the three-year maths honestly before choosing, not after the rebuild quote arrives.

 The verdict, side by side